mrcavalcanti/mosaicoo/devenv/docker/blocks/openldap/notes.md

 ## Enabling LDAP in Grafana

 If you want to use users/groups with `memberOf` support Copy the ldap_dev.toml file in this folder into your `conf` folder (it is gitignored already).
-To enable it in the .ini file to get Grafana to use this block:
+To enable it in the .ini file to get Mosaicoo to use this block:

 ```ini
 [auth.ldap]